ilhambo/.comDocumentation/GetStarted/index.md

 For content editors, you will either use the staging site or the live site to create and edit your content.
 If you author your content in your staging site you'll also deploy this content to your live site.
 And developers can always restore to the latest content in the development or local sites.

 ##Finding your Umbraco Project
-To navigate to your site, simply log in to the umbraco.com portal and then click on Projects then the project you want to use.
+To navigate to your site, simply log in to the Umbraco as a Service portal and then click on Projects then the project you want to use.

 ![dashboard](images/Dashboard.PNG)